cucumber-attic/website/apps/dynamic/views/_posts/open-space-the-rocket-fuel-in-your-agile-transformation.md

 Open space is a meeting structure designed to deliberately harness this energy.
-Using a few simple rules, a large group of people self-organises a dynamic, evolving schedule that allows every individual to contibute and learn by following their own enthusiasms and interests.
+Using a few simple rules, a large group of people self-organises a dynamic, evolving schedule that allows every individual to contribute and learn by following their own enthusiasms and interests.

 To give you a flavour, here’s a video produced by our friends at